Almost by

 Almost immediately after combining the onion, garlic, ginger, tomato, cardamom, and other spices, my world smelled authentically Indian.
 This was a perfect aromatic setting, which could only be topped off with a bindi and a kurta-- I had to dress the part.

 With Hindi lyrics from only a sliver of the billions of Bollywood hits playing in the background, I banged my pans, spilled a lot of wheat flour, and burned my hand just a little bit.
-The whole thing was fantastic!
+The whole thing was fant

 And the meal you ask?
 It was equally fantastic.
 I was pleasantly surprised with the tingle of spice on my lips as I scooped up the cubes of paneer blanketed in its comfort of masala.
 Dipping my homemade chapati (poor man's bread) into my bowl, my night was complete.
 I toasted my glass of soy milk to the world, to my world, took a sip and dug right back in.